Tips for faster processing

 - UCLA Policy 110 sets forth additional requirements for uses by/for/with a third-party.

-- Indicate the full names of all third-party entities involved in the request.
+- Indicate the official names of all third-party entities involved in the request.

 - Upload a copy of the third-party’s written permission stating that UCLA may use their mark for the requested purpose.

-- No matter where the marks will appear, be sure to include a tagline to introduce the third-party mark, acknowledging their involvement with or contribution to UCLA (e.g., “thank you to our sponsor,” “produced in collaboration with,” “working together,” or similar).
+- No matter where the marks will appear, be sure to include a tagline to introduce the third-party mark.
+You have broad discretion to craft an appropriate tagline to acknowledge the third-party's involvement or contribution to UCLA (e.g., “thank you to our sponsor,” “produced in collaboration with,” “working together,” or similar).

 - Consult the Brand Guidelines for instructions about how to use UCLA Marks